RV Living with Dogs

 - Chew Toys |Our Dane loves bones to chew on in the trailer.
 There isn’t really room to play inside so she goes and grabs a bone when she isn’t taking her fourth nap of the day.
 Bones are great for giving them something to do without much room.
 Don’t get the messy ones though, we stick to the wood, antlers, or artificial bones!

 - Place for Food | If you didn’t already know, Danes can clear out some food aka we need a stockpile of food.
 Tiny Living means being smart with your space.
 There is a little corner between our entertainment center and couch that perfectly conceals a plastic container for our food.
 The container keeps the food fresh, out of sight, and gets rid of the giant bag of food.
 The exact one we use has a small container on top for treats too!

-These are some things that we have found that help make Full Timing with dogs even easier.
+These are some things that we find that help make Full Timing with dogs even easier.
+RV living with dogs doesn’t need to be complicated.
 I’m convinced they love this lifestyle just as much as us because they get to hike and swim almost every single day!

 Here is to unravelling this life we live one adventure at a thyme.
 To find more guides on travel and RV life click here.